-The registered operator must be a member of a Roads and Maritime recognised historic vehicle club.
+The registered operator must be a member of a Transport for NSW recognised historic vehicle club.

 If the operator changes clubs during the currency of the conditional registration, an Historic Vehicle Declaration proving vehicle and operator eligibility for the new club is required.

 Historic vehicles must be as close to original condition as possible, with no alterations except for safety features such as seatbelts and turn indicators, or period accessories and options, if desired.

 LPG conversions are allowed providing it is approved by the Transport for NSW recognised historic vehicle club.